 Magistrates’ Court of Victoria (MCV) is committed to protecting your privacy.
 We handle your personal information in accordance the Magistrates’ Court Act 1989 (the Act), the Privacy and Data Protection Act 2014 (PDP Act), the Victorian Information Privacy Principles (IPP’s) and other relevant legislation relating to MCVs jurisdiction.

+This privacy statement only applies to the information automatically collected from you as a result of your visit to our website, www.mcv.vic.gov.au.
 We may update this privacy statement from time to time.
 Any changes to this privacy statement will be published on this website.

 The PDP Act outlines the arrangements to be made for the proper and appropriate handling of private information collected, held and exchanged by certain bodies.
 The PDP Act prescribes certain exemptions and is without force or effect to the extent of any inconsistency with any other Act.

 Exemption – Section 10 of the PDP Act

 MCV is generally exempt from the requirements of the PDP and the IPP’s.

 Nothing in the PDP Act applies to MCV in respect of collection, holding, management, use, disclosure or transfer of personal information which relates to the judicial or quasi-judicial functions of a magistrate, judicial registrar or any registrar of MCV.

 In addition, nothing in PDP Act applies to any registry or office of MCV and the staff of that registry or office, in respect to collection, holding, management, use, disclosure or transfer of personal information which relates to or supports the judicial or quasi-judicial function of MCV.

 The exemption does not apply to administrative functions undertaken by staff which do not relate to or support MCV’s judicial or quasi-judicial function.